Move a Windows VM from Amazon Web Services (AWS) to an Azure virtual machine

 If you are evaluating Azure virtual machines for hosting your workloads, you can export an existing Amazon Web Services (AWS) EC2 Windows VM instance then upload the virtual hard disk (VHD) to Azure.
 Once the VHD is uploaded, you can create a new VM in Azure from the VHD.

-This topic covers moving a single VM from AWS to Azure.
+This article covers moving a single VM from AWS to Azure.
 If you want to move VMs from AWS to Azure at scale, see Migrate virtual machines in Amazon Web Services (AWS) to Azure with Azure Site Recovery.

 Prepare the VM